akka/alpakka-kafka/docs/src/main/paradox/production.md

 ### Kerberos

-The properties described in Kafka's [Configuring Kafka Clients for Kerberos](http://kafka.apache.org/documentation/#security_sasl_kerberos_clientconfig) go in the
+The properties described in Kafka's @extref[Configuring Kafka Clients for Kerberos](kafka:/documentation/#security_sasl_kerberos_clientconfig) go in the
 `akka.kafka.consumer.kafka-clients` and `akka.kafka.producer.kafka-clients` sections of the configuration, or can be added programmatically via
 `ProducerSettings.withProperties` and `ConsumerSettings.withProperties`.